-Piercarlo Valdesolo is an assistant professor of psychology at Claremont McKenna College and the director of CMC’s Moral Emotions and Trust Lab (MEATLab).
+Piercarlo Valdesolo is an associate professor of psychology at Claremont McKenna College and the director of CMC’s Moral Emotions and Trust Lab (MEATLab).
 His research studies the mechanisms underlying moral judgment and behavior with a particular focus on the role of emotions in our moral lives.
 His work asks questions like: What drives moral hypocrisy?
 How does awe influence our belief in God?
 For whom do we feel compassion and why?

 Piercarlo has a B.A. from Amherst College and a Ph.D. in social psychology from Northeastern University.
 His work has been featured in news outlets such as The New York Times, The Atlantic, NPR’s Talk of the Nation, Time, and USA Today, and he is a regular contributor to Scientific American.
 He has been named a rising star by the Association of Psychological Science and is co-author of The Wall Street Journal spotlight psychology bestseller Out of Character.